Aliases for GNG5 Gene

 GeneCards Summary for GNG5 Gene

 GNG5 (G Protein Subunit Gamma 5) is a Protein Coding gene.
 Diseases associated with GNG5 include Echolalia.
-Among its related pathways are Signaling by GPCR and ADP signalling through P2Y purinoceptor 1.
+Among its related pathways are Translation Translation regulation by Alpha-1 adrenergic receptors and ADP signalling through P2Y purinoceptor 12.
 Gene Ontology (GO) annotations related to this gene include GTPase activity and PDZ domain binding.
 An important paralog of this gene is GNG10.

 UniProtKB/Swiss-Prot Summary for GNG5 Gene